hakatashi/unicode-map/README.md

 The overall repository is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt) by hakatashi.

-The files not in the `glyphs` subdirectory are also licensed under [MIT License](https://opensource.org/licenses/MIT) by hakatashi.
+The files not in the `data/glyphs` subdirectory are also licensed under [MIT License](https://opensource.org/licenses/MIT) by hakatashi.

 ## Materials